anubhavgupta/angular-vs-repeat/README.md

 - `vs-options="{latch: true}"` enables latching mode - elements once rendered are not being removed when scrolled away (improves scrolling performance when the rendering of each element is time consuming)
 - `vs-scrolled-to-end="callback"` callback will be called when the last item of the list is rendered
 - `vs-scrolled-to-end-offset="integer"` - set this number to trigger the scrolledToEnd callback n items before the last gets rendered
+- `vs-check-client-size="integer"` - Wait value (in milliseconds) to pass into debounced check size function run on angular digest.
+This check is disabled if option not present for performance reasons.

 ###EVENTS:
 - `vsRepeatTrigger` - an event the directive listens for to manually trigger reinitialization